jlkump/ik-godot-extension/README.md

 # Overview
 This is my Inverse Kinematics project built as an extension to Godot.
-It allows for a variable number of joints in a chain of joints for IK to be performed on.
+It allows for a variable number of joints in a chain of joints for IK.
 It also allows for the chain itself to be moved around by defining a marker node.
+For a walkthrough on how this project was done, follow this link[https://jlkump.github.io/projects/inverse-kinematics-godot.html]

 ## Build the example project
 If you would like to see the example project for yourself, follow the steps below: